mlss-skoltech/mlss-skoltech.github.io/pages/faq.md

 See please the [How to apply](/how-to-apply/) page.
 ### How much does it cost?
 Includes shuttle to the venue, daily lunches & two coffee breaks, Moscow tour and two social events.
-* Students: 400 Euro (Stipends covering accomodation and registration are available, see below for details)
+* Students: 400 Euro (Stipends covering accommodation and registration are available, see below for details)
 * Postdocs in academia and other faculty: 550 Euro
 * Members of industry: 1000 Euro
 ### How should I arrange accommodation?